 Heating loads are ideal.
 Good examples are immersion heaters and storage heaters.

-The amount of surplus renewable power that is available is going to vary all the time - does the Independent Amber Switch use exactly the amount of surplus renewable power that is available?
+The amount of surplus renewable power that is available is going to vary all the time - does the Amber Switch use exactly the amount of surplus renewable power that is available?

 No, it just switches its load on or off.
 So if the load that it controls is 1kW, then the Amber Switch will either add 1kW to the total overall system demand, or remove 1kW when it switches off.